Shanidar Cave: Archaeology

-The site, 1/2 mile from the Great Zab river and near Rowanduz, lies at 2100 feet above sea level.
-The cave entrance is triangular, 82 feet wide by 26 high.
-Its dimensions are, at maximum, 175 feet wide, 45 feet wide, and 130 feet deep.
+The Shanidar Cave site is located near Rowanduz, positioned about 0.5 mi from the Great Zab river, and situated at an elevation of 2100 ft above sea level.
+The cave’s entrance is triangular, and the portal is 82 ft wide by 26 ft high.
+The cave’s dimensions are 130 ft long, 175 ft wide, and 45 ft high.

-Anthropologist Ralph Solecki, part of the University of Michigan Expedition to the Near East, first explored the site with a sounding in 1951.
+Anthropologist Ralph Solecki, who was part of the University of Michigan Expedition to the Near East, first explored the site with a sounding in 1951.
 He returned in 1953, under the auspices of the Directorate General of Antiquities of Iraq and the Smithsonian Institution, for another sounding.
+The first human remains, believed to be those of a Neanderthal infant from the Mousterian era of the Middle Paleolithic period, were discovered in 1953.

-The first human body, Mousterian age, possibly Neanderthal, infant, was found.
-The next season, in 1956–57, conducted soundings at two nearby village sites and continued work at the Shanidar Cave.
+The next season, during 1956–57, Solecki and his team conducted soundings at two nearby village sites and continued work at the Shanidar Cave.
 Three Neanderthal unfossilized skeletons were found at the cave.
 One was nearly complete (Shanidar I - field catalog no. 504 III), one was fragmentary (Shanidar III - field catalog no. 384 III), and for one only the skull was excavated at that time (Shanidar II - field catalog no. 618 III).
-Two Neolithic skeletons were also recovered, an infant and female teenager (with grave goods).
-Frequent use of explosives, up to 8 sticks at a time, were employed in these excavations.
+Archaeologists also uncovered the Neolithic remains of an infant and a female adolescent, buried with grave goods.
+The pair is believed to represent a mother and her child, who may have died during childbirth or due to a postpartum infection.
+Frequent use of explosives, up to eight sticks at a time, were employed in these excavations.